 Before the rains, droves of gazelles, wildebeests, zebras, and giraffes migrate to Tarangire National Park’s scrub plains where the last grazing land still remains.
-Tarangire offers an unparalleled game viewing, and during the dry season elephants abound.
+Tarangire offers unparalleled game viewing, and during the dry season, elephants abound.
 Families of the pachyderms play around the ancient trunks of baobab trees and strip acacia bark from the thorn trees for their afternoon meal.
 Breathtaking views of the Maasai Steppe and the mountains in the south make a stopover at Tarangire a memorable experience.
-Herds of up to 300 elephants scratch the dry river bed for underground streams, while migratory wildebeest, zebra, buffalo, impala, gazelle, hartebeest and eland crowd the shrinking lagoons.
+Herds of up to 300 elephants scratch the dry river bed for underground streams, while migratory wildebeest, zebra, buffalo, impala, gazelle, hartebeest, and eland crowd the shrinking lagoons.
 It’s the greatest concentration of wildlife outside the Serengeti ecosystem - a smorgasbord for predators – and the one place in Tanzania where dry-country antelope such as the stately fringe-eared oryx and peculiar long-necked gerenuk are regularly observed.
 During the rainy season, the seasonal visitors scatter over a 20,000 sq km (12,500 sq miles) range until they exhaust the green plains and the river calls once more.
-But Tarangire’s mobs of elephant are easily encountered, wet or dry.
-The swamps, tinged green year round, are the focus for 550 bird varieties, the most breeding species in one habitat anywhere in the world.
+But Tarangire’s mobs of elephants are easily encountered, wet or dry.
+The swamps, tinged green year-round, are the focus for 550 bird varieties, the most breeding species in one habitat anywhere in the world.

 Twinkle Star Tours & Safaris

 4th Flr, Rm.402, Leon House, Tom Mboya Street